-Lastly, for a more realistic approach to aerosol opacity, we include a Mie parametrisation of the optical properties of the aerosol using the external database Modelled Optical Properties of enSeMbles of Aerosol Particles (MOPSMAP) \citep{MOPSMAP}.
-We follow the assumptions taken in \cite{Roy2025} and we define the aerosols in our simulations as spherical particles with a log-normal size distribution.
-To describe this distribution we use the effective radius, $r_{eff}$, and the effective variance, $v_{eff}$, which are the mean and deviation of a size distribution weighted by the cross-section of the particles \citep{Hansen}.
-For simplicity, we will fix $v_{eff}$ to $0.1$ during the retrieval calculations.
-The real and the imaginary part of the refractive index are fixed to $n_r = 1.4$ and $n_i = 0.0001$. \cite{Constantinou2023} assumed a number of possible compositions for the aerosols during their retrievals, based on thermochemical expectations \citep{Morley2013} and using the refractive index data listed in \cite{WakefordSing2015}.
-Similarly, assuming the composition of the aerosols as the estimated condensable species $\rm{MgSiO_3}$ and $\rm{SiO_2}$, \cite{Ma2025} found that using a combination of different homogeneous particle size distributions is needed for an optimal fit to the combined data of the different JWST instruments.
-However, this adds an extra layer of complexity that may mask other features in the $Q_{ext}$ investigation that we propose.
+Lastly, for a more realistic approach to aerosol opacity, we included a Mie parametrisation of the optical properties of the aerosol using the external database Modelled Optical Properties of enSeMbles of Aerosol Particles (MOPSMAP; \citealt{MOPSMAP}).
+We followed the assumptions made in \cite{Roy2025} and we defined the aerosols in our simulations as spherical particles with a log-normal size distribution.
+To describe this distribution, we used the effective radius, $r_{eff}$, and the effective variance, $v_{eff}$, which are the mean and deviation of a size distribution weighted by the cross-section of the particles \citep{Hansen}.
+For simplicity, we fixed $v_{eff}$ to $0.1$ during the retrieval calculations.
+The real and the imaginary part of the refractive index were fixed to $n_r = 1.4$ and $n_i = 0.0001$. \cite{Constantinou2023} assumed a number of possible compositions for the aerosols during their retrievals, based on thermochemical expectations \citep{Morley2013} and using the refractive index data listed in \cite{WakefordSing2015}.
+Similarly, assuming the composition of the aerosols as the estimated condensable species $\rm{MgSiO_3}$ and $\rm{SiO_2}$, \cite{Ma2025} found that using a combination of different homogeneous particle-size distributions is needed for an optimal fit to the combined data of the different JWST instruments.
+However, this adds an extra layer of complexity that could mask other features in the $Q_{ext}$ investigation that we propose.
 Furthermore, there is a long list of potential thermochemical candidates even for the solar system clouds that have not been detected so far, particularly in the giant planets, possibly masked by the complex photochemistry above the cloud decks \citep{Irwin2009Book}.
-For this reason, we stick to a simpler approach disregarding the cloud composition, i.e. the dependence of refractive indices with wavelength, but taking into account the role of particle size in the opacity.
+For this reason, we stuck to a simpler approach disregarding the cloud composition, namely, the dependence of refractive indices with wavelength, but taking into account the role of particle size in the opacity.